Loading...

 • Production-ready agents that work consistently at scale

 For example, suppose a booking system needs passengers: int.
 Without strict mode, Claude might provide passengers: "two" or passengers: "2".
-With strict: true, the response will always contain passengers: 2.
+With strict: true, the response always contains passengers: 2.

 Quick start